 - Optional: Ground flaxseed.
 Very high in fibre and rich in omega 3 fats.
 Also great to use as a clumping agent to get those larger clumps of granola.

 There is a full recipe card below.

-- Prep: Preheat oven and line a large rimmed baking sheet with parchment paper or a silicone baking sheet.
+- Prep: Preheat oven to 325F degrees and line a large rimmed baking sheet with parchment paper or a silicone baking sheet.

 - Mix: Add oats, pumpkin seeds, almonds, cashews, coconut oil, maple syrup, cinnamon, and salt into a large bowl and mix to combine.

 - Transfer and Bake: Pour granola mixture onto a prepared baking sheet and spread and press down evenly.
 Bake on lower rack and halfway through, stir, and press down again.

 - Watch: Keep an eye out just before halfway done to watch for burning.

 - Remove and let cool: You will know when it has finished.
 Your kitchen will smell amazing and everything has browned nicely.
 Let cool completely before breaking it apart or stirring.